MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center-manage-apps.md

 The **Install requirements** category lists dependency apps that haven't been installed yet.
 For example, a new app was introduced that app update depends on.

 You can't, however, install a new app from the **Manage App** page.
 Use the **Extension Management** page in the client instead.
-Completing this step will clear the requirement.
+Completing this step will resolve the requirement.
 For more information, see [Installing an Extension](/dynamics365/business-central/ui-extensions#installing-an-extension).

 ## What happens when an app update installs?

 The new app version is automatically scheduled installation.
 When a time slot opens up, the app will be published, synchronized, and installed in the background.
-This process usually takes a few seconds, and users won't be interrupted.
+This process usually doesn't take long, and users won't be interrupted.

 ## <a name="failure"></a>What do I do when an update fails?

-When the installation of an app update fails, the **Available update action** column will display the **Update failed**.
-Select the **Update failed** action to get more information.
+When the installation of an app update fails, the **Available update action** column will display the **Update failed** action.
+Select this action to get more information.
 The **App Update Details** pane provides some details about update and what might have caused the failure.

 Sometimes the update failed because of a transient problem.
 Select **Retry** to try to install the update again.
-If this installation continues to fail, contact your ISV or support.
+If the installation continues to fail, contact your ISV or support.

 ## See also